scrapy/scrapy/docs/topics/logging.rst

 If you run this spider again then INFO messages from ``scrapy.spidermiddlewares.httperror`` logger will be gone.

-You can also filter messages by content using a substring or a regular expression.
+You can also filter log records by :class:`~logging.LogRecord` data.
+For example, you can filter log records by message content using a substring or a regular expression.
 Create a :class:`logging.Filter` subclass and equip it with a regular expression pattern to filter out unwanted messages::